wintercounter/ccss/web/docs/more-about-ccss/biref-history.md

 </UiBox>
 ```

-It started to look too much, too crowded, too cluttered.
+It started to look too much, too crowded, too cluttered, and all props had to be handled individually.
 This gave the first glimpse of the idea, we started to joke about using
 letters instead.
 Actually, why not?!
-I started to create a sample
-solution and it felt good.
+I started to create a sample PoC, and it felt amazing.

 **It's not the same as using letters for variable naming!** It is almost
 completely the same flow as writing regular CSS using auto-complete: